UPS Logo

 Sandy Springs, Georgia, U.S.

 UPS is a transportation and logistics corporation from the USA.
-She is engaged in the delivery of parcels, various goods and documents both domestically and abroad.
-Works since 1907.
-First located in Seattle, Washington, and then relocated to Atlanta, Georgia.
-Founded by two pals – Claude Ryan and Jim Casey, later joined by James E. Casey.
+It specializes in delivering parcels, various goods, and documents both domestically and internationally.
+Operating since 1907, it was initially located in Seattle, Washington, before moving to Atlanta, Georgia.
+Founded by two friends – Claude Ryan and Jim Casey, James E. Casey joined them later.

 Meaning and History